matecoco2024/bio_systems_assignements/assignment_4/README.md

 - [ ] Write a detailed description of what this code section does

-1) settign a default cell length (25) for wall elements that haven't been initialized

-2) first we calculate pathogen chemical level, patho_chem_level = c->Chemical(0) / (0.5) and we cap that level at 1.2
+The cellHouseKeeping function simulates the 'housekeeping' functions for a cell.
+It has 3 main functions.

+1) Cell behavior rules:
+   For cell type 2 there is a specific rule added, which states that the traget area should be increased by 2, simulating fast growth.
+Cell type 2 refers to the pathogen, for the normal cells this rule is therfore not applied.

+2) Initial cell length setup:
+   The function sets the wall lenght to 25, if the wall length is undefinded.
+It does this for each wall element of a cell, to ensure that all elements are initialed properly.

+3) Cell wall weakening:
+   The function first reads the concentration of the pathogen chemical in the cell.
+It is capped at a concentration of 1.2, probably to prevents exesive effects of the pahtogen.

-3) when the pathogen chemical levels surpasses a level (0.1), the wall stifness of the neightbouring cells decrease (2.5 - chemical_level), making them less stiff and altering their structure AND removes cell division restrictions (SetCellVeto(false))
+   When the pathogen chemical levels surpasses 0.1 and the cell is not a pathogen (cell type 2), the wall stifness of the cell decreases (2.5 - chemical_level), weakening all the cell walls of the cell AND the function removes cell division restrictions (SetCellVeto(false))

-4) for the unnafected cells, they remain at default stiffness level (2.5 )
+   For unnafected cells or if the cell is a pathogen (cell type 2), wall stiffness remains at 2.5 for all cell walls and the cell is restricted because of SetCellVeto(true).

 ---